for your better health

 In our experience, people usually come with a combination of the types of problems listed above.
 It is our particular skill that we can weave together all your particular physical, mental and/or emotional issues into an effective acupuncture treatment that gets results.
 This is what holistic means in practice.

 The most common question we're asked (and it's a good one)-does it hurt?
-No. We use a Japanese needling technique which is characterised by the thinnest of needles (literally, think of a stiff hair), inserted very superficially for a second or two then removed.
+No. We use a Japanese needling technique which is characterised by the thinnest of needles (literally, think of a stiff hair), inserted very superficially for a second or two then removed immediately.
+Sometimes the needle may be retained for a few minutes depending on the effect required but the experience remains comfortable for the patient.
 Occasionally you might fleetingly notice a little more but it's over before it's begun and then you start to feel the benefits.
 Considering the side effects of much of the medication people tolerate daily, this is virtually for free.
 And it works.

 |marine clinic complementary health centre|